roseiaa/roseiaa/README.md

 ## Aspirations
 - Developing an advanced AI using Python
-- Creating repsonsive applications with stunning visuals and UX
+- Creating responsive applications with stunning visuals and UX

-## Lets Connect!!
+## Let's Connect!!
 [LinkedIn](https://www.linkedin.com/in/luke-robinson-263070213/)

 ## Fun Facts!
 - I am a huge lover of sci-fi, fantasy and thriller content
-- I enjoy breaking down and solving complex problems, makes it feel like I am solving a mystery
+- I enjoy breaking down and solving complex problems, it makes it feel like I am solving a mystery
 <!--
 **roseiaa/roseiaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.